lzwjava/blog-source/notes/2025-07-27-wechat-moments-2025-en.md

 ---
-title: "WeChat Moments: Not Silenced, But Quieter"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: 'WeChat Moments: Not Silenced, But Quieter'
 translated: false
-generated: true
-image: false
 ---

 Based on recent data and trends as of July 2025, there isn't strong evidence to suggest that WeChat Moments is experiencing a widespread "silencing" or significant decline in overall usage, postings, or views.
 WeChat as a platform continues to show user growth, with monthly active users (MAUs) reaching around 1.3 billion globally, up about 2% year-over-year.
 However, there are some nuances indicating subtle shifts in user behavior: